Dark spots and hyperpigmentation are common concerns for many people, especially if you spend time in the sun or experience acne breakouts.

 Final Thoughts The Ordinary Alpha Arbutin 2% + HA Review

-While I didn’t see a drastic improvement in my hyperpigmentation after using The Ordinary Alpha Arbutin 2% + HA, I am keeping it in my skincare regimen to complement the other brightening actives that I use.
+Although it took a few months to see a slight improvement in my hyperpigmentation while using The Ordinary Alpha Arbutin 2% + HA, I am keeping it in my skincare regimen to complement the other brightening actives that I use.

 I make sure to use sun protection every day to reduce the formation of excess pigmentation in my skin.